- Academic Calendar 2013 - 2014 (regulations & policies, course descriptions)

 Awards may be used for travel expenses, living expenses, academic fees (payable both to Queen’s University and other institutions) and other expenses necessary to carry out the program of study.

 Normally, conference attendance is not considered study abroad unless the conference is part of a larger program of study abroad.

 Application Procedures and Deadlines

-A specific study and budget must be proposed, and submitted with an application form.
-The application form will be available once a call for applications has been made.
+A specific study and budget must be proposed, and submitted with an Application Form.

 Please refer to the Terms of Reference for additional guidelines surrounding the proposal and budget.